Skip navigation

 OUR BOARD OF DIRECTORS

-Migraine Australia is run by our operational board.
+Migraine Australia is run by our board.
 All our board members are volunteers who live with migraine.

 Karen brings a wealth of experience and a deep passion for community service to our board.
 With a background spanning multiple interests and professional roles, she is a dedicated advocate for those in need.